How To Remove a Background Color in Google Docs

 - Launch the Google Docs app and select the document you want to edit.

-- Tap on the three vertical dots in the top-right corner of the display.
+- Tap on the pencil icon at the bottom right to edit the document, then tap on the three vertical dots in the top-right corner of the display.

 - A pop-up panel will appear.
 Choose “Page Setup” from the list of options.